catppuccin/typst/src/catppuccin.typ

 ///    mocha: "mocha",
 ///  )
 ///```
 /// These names are used to set the theme of the document.
-To access the accented names, you can use @@get_palette() and access the `name` key.
+To access the accented names, you can use @@get-palette() and access the `name` key.
 ///
 /// -> dictionary
 #let themes = (